highlights of operations

 Building on success and diversifying the economy

 Chevron is helping Kazakhstan meet its goal to diversify the economy.
 Since 2003, the company has owned and operated a polyethylene pipe plant in Atyrau.
 The plant’s eight processing lines have a production capacity of 17,000 tons of polyethylene pipe per year.
 The plant also produces metal-plastic and thermoplastic pipes used in heating and hot water supply systems.
 In 2013, Chevron opened another plant in Atyrau that produces up to 30,000 iron gate valves per year.
-The valves are used in cold water supply, sewage systems and natural gas distribution networks.
+The valves are used in cold water supply systems, sewage systems and natural gas distribution networks.
 Both plants are managed and operated by Kazakhstani employees.

 The plants bring new technology to Kazakhstan and supply the country with products that are currently imported.
 In addition, there is potential for export.